openeggbert/mind-net/CONTRIBUTING.md

 - [x] Reorder columns of tables, if needed
 - [x] Add hash sums for sql migrations - new column in table migration
 - [x] BUG Update of boolean values in SQLite is not working.
+- [x] BUG Action list sometimes fails - AND is missing in the generated SQL statement.